HackBulgaria/Programming101-CSharp/week04/02-More-Generics-And-Collections/README.md

     * if the element doesn't exist the getter should throw an error
     * if the element doesn't exist the setter should add it to the Map

+## Bonus - HashMap

+The implementation of the Map above is not optimal for storing key-value pairs.
+A much better implementation is the HashMap (or HashTable) data structure.
+In this implementation you'll need to use the `GetHashCode()` method of the keys.
+You can read more on HashMap [here](https://en.wikipedia.org/wiki/Hash_table)